feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-nano"
 #>
 #> [[2]]$response
-#> You might enjoy singing "Ya Rayah" by Rachid Taha when running under the rain
+#> You might enjoy singing "Azzaman" by Khaled while running under the rain and
-#> and "Lily" by Khaled if you like a flower.
+#> "Ya Rayah" by Rachid Taha when thinking of a flower.
 ```

 You can also access the history of the `broadcasting` using the